Choosing the Right Paint Brush for the Job

 - Ferrule: The ferrule is the metal band that holds the shape of the bristles intact and secures them to the brush handle.
 This metal should be non-corrosive and better brushes will have this band attach via screws or rivets.
 Bristles should be spaced (typically in horizontal rows) to keep them separated and in place and to create larger reservoirs for the paint.
 In general, bristles should be packed together in a nice dense arrangement.

-- Tapered Bristles: The best brushes have bristles which are tapered or chiseled to the ends.
+- Tapered Bristles: The best brushes have bristles that are tapered or chiseled to the ends.
 This creates a smoother finish to the stroke and reduces the amount of streaking.

-- Flagged or Split Bristles: Synthetic bristles which are “flagged” or “split” will hold more paint and deliver a nicer, more consistent edge.
+- Flagged or Split Bristles: Synthetic bristles that are “flagged” or “split” will hold more paint and deliver a nicer, more consistent edge.

 You can get both natural and synthetic bristles on a brush.
 Natural bristles are made from some kind of animal hair – typically ox, camel, sable, hog and even pony or goat.
 Typically, they are softer than their synthetic counterparts.
 Natural bristles excel for oil-based paints and stains but they absorb water.
 As a result, don’t pair them with water-based paints.
 Brushes with synthetic bristles work for almost any type of paint or stain—including water- or oil-based paints.
 The following chart outlines some of the characteristics and recommended uses of the more common paint brushes on the market: